Tails (Sonic the Hedgehog): In other media

-Reception and legacy
+Reception

-Reception to Tails has been widely positive.
-He was awarded "Best New Character" in Electronic Gaming Monthly's 1992 video game awards, stating "not only is he as cute as Sonic, but he actually serves a major purpose in the game."
+Tails has received widely positive reception.
+He was awarded "Best New Character" in Electronic Gaming Monthly's 1992 video game awards, stating "Not only is he as cute as Sonic, but he serves a major purpose in the game."
 IGN editor Lucas M. Thompson listed Tails as one of the Sonic the Hedgehog characters who should be in Super Smash Bros.
 Brawl, citing his importance in the series and his abilities.
-IGN editor Levi Buchanan stated that the fan response to Tails' introduction was favorable, which led to further introductions such as Knuckles.
-Unlike most Sonic characters, Tails has received consistently positive opinions from the Sonic fanbase over the years.
+Tails is remembered for helping Sonic 2 become the highest-selling game for Genesis by allowing a second player to join the game.